mjhea0/react-intro/README.md

 );
 ```

-Now add a "src" and "lib" folder, and then add an *index.js* file to the "src":
+Now add a "src" and "lib" folder, and then add an *index.js* file to the "src" to test babel:

 ```javascript
 console.log('hello, world!');